-Jeni is a playwright, teacher, artistic director and play development geek.
+Jeni is a playwright, director, dramaturg, teacher, artistic director and all around play development geek.

 Her plays including Fata Morgana, Kandahar, The Feast of the Flying Cow… and Other Stories of War, Come Rain or Come Shine, Running in Circles Screaming, The Martyrdom of Washington Booth, Mercy Falls, American Eyes, Scatter and Light have been presented at the National Playwrights Conference at the O'Neill Center, InterAct Theater (Philadelphia), Greenwich Playhouse (London), Denver's Old Vic (And Toto Too Theater Company), L.A.
 Theater Center, MidWest New Play Festival (Chicago), Lark Theater's Playwrights Week, Rattlestick Playwrights Theater, NYU's hotINK Festival, Circus Theatricals, Fresh Ground Pepper, Key City Public Theater, Boston Theater Marathon and Boise Contemporary Theater, among others.